How Do I Fund My New Business Venture in the UK?

 Raising capital from within your immediate network might be a sensible option.
 Those who know you well are more likely to trust your business vision and are also have confidence in you that you will deliver on expectations.
 With interest rates so low in the UK this option is mutually beneficial.
 You can repay the loan with an interest rate that is higher than they would receive from that cash sitting in the bank.
 This rate will still be lower than you would have to pay the bank borrowing the money directly from them.

-In addition, you can agree other terms and conditions that are specific to your requirements.
-For example how much the loan will be, when it needs to be repaid and the repayment terms such as frequency of payments.
-It is advisable to formalise any loan agreements with a written contract.
+In addition, you can agree on other terms and conditions that are specific to your requirements.
+For example how much the loan will be when it needs to be repaid and the repayment terms such as frequency of payments.
+It is advisable to formalize any loan agreements with a written contract.
 Having the agreement in writing will formalise the details and allow for clarity on both sides.

 A Promissory Note is a simple contract that records the terms of a small loan in place of a complex loan agreement.
 It should include the amount of money to be loaned, any interest rates that are to be applied, repayment terms and the date when full repayment of the loan is to be made